GabeScott/standard-works-vault/General Conference/1995 April - We Have Kept the Faith.md

 # We Have Kept the Faith

-*By Eduardo Ayala - Of the Seventy*
+By Elder Eduardo Ayala - *Of the Seventy*

 *Given in the April session of the 1995 General Conference*